thecodersguilduk/wda-curriculum/README.md

 Web development apprenticeship curriculum and learning materials

 ## Structure
-The repo is set out as a reference tool, grouping documents by their type.
-Once we have a comprehensive library in place we can add layers to group lessons, tasks and tutorials in different ways or as standalone courses.
+The repo is set out as a reference tool, grouping documents by type.

+@todo Add navigation and new theme to front end site

 1. **Lessons** - Lesson plans for group training delivered by an experienced web development professional
-2. **Tutorials** - 'How to' documents as reference for apprentices to achieve common tasks without supervision
-3. **Tasks** - Challenges in the form of problems to be solved with code or development techniques (these may move to separate repos)
+1. **Workshops** - Specialist training from experts-in-the-field

 ## Workflow
 We are constantly reviewing, adding and updating this content.
-Every trainer will be assigned an issue to review the content of their forthcoming session 2 weeks before delivery.
+Every trainer will be required to review the content of their forthcoming session 2 weeks before delivery.
+Also please add any new links or edits that come out of delivering the session and add it to the/ create a new PR.

 This ensures all our content is as current and relevant as possible.

-1. Claim (or be assigned) issue
-2. Create branch of full issue name including number (e.g. Review-code-standards-lesson-#30)
+1. Checkout appropriate branch
-3. Complete edits/amends
+1. Complete edits/amends - if nothing to add goto next
-4. Update last reviewed info
+1. Update last reviewed info
-5. Push branch
+1. Push branch
-6. Create PR and tag or ping one of the team for a review and merge
+1. Create PR and tag or ping one of the team for a review and merge